-The St Helens Borough Strategy 2021-2030 sets out the Council's vision for improving people's lives together and creating distinct, attractive, healthy, safe, inclusive, and accessible places in which to live, work, visit and invest.
+The St Helens Borough Strategy 2021-2030 sets out the council's vision for improving people's lives together and creating distinct, attractive, healthy, safe, inclusive, and accessible places in which to live, work, visit and invest.
 This includes a target to improve active travel by making it easier, safer, and more attractive for us all to travel on foot or by bike more, particularly for shorter journeys.
 We are doing this because:

 - We want to facilitate healthier and happier lifestyles in St Helens, tackling our growing obesity epidemic.
 Our Healthy Weight Strategy aims to halve the number of children in St Helens that are obese by 2030.
 Our Active Lives Strategy sets out the benefits of us all being more active in our daily lives. - Climate Change is a huge issue which impacts everyone, both now and in the future.
 It is crucial we take steps to tackle it and its effects, so we can all look forward to a greener future.
 We are committed to tackling our carbon challenge of being net zero through improved air quality.
 Our Climate Response Plan recognises that a net zero borough means making it easier, quicker, cheaper, and safer to move around by low-carbon modes, with emissions from private cars and taxis responsible for 29% of greenhouse gas emissions in St Helens in 2019.
 We have an ambitious challenge to make the borough net carbon zero by 2040.
-Active travel becoming the normal mode for local journeys will contribute enormously to this goal while at the same time helping the travelling public to manage the impacts of the recent rise in the cost of living. - We want to maximise opportunities for all of our residents to access local services, employment and education opportunities.
-Our Borough Strategy recognises the core role of developing well-connected places in developing a strong, thriving, inclusive and well-connected economy. - We want to make walking and cycling in St Helens borough safer.
+Active travel becoming the normal mode for local journeys will contribute enormously to this goal while at the same time helping the travelling public to manage the impacts of the recent rise in the cost of living. - We want to maximise opportunities for all our residents to access local services, employment and education opportunities.
+Our Borough Strategy recognises the core role of developing well-connected places in developing a strong, thriving, inclusive and well-connected economy. - The Liverpool City Region Road Safety Strategy sets out our plan to make streets across St Helens borough safer.
 The scheme aims to make walking and cycling in St. Helens safer.
-Hostile road conditions are one of the main barriers for people wanting to cycle, so the schemes aim to alleviate this problem and encourage everyone to enjoy active travel. - Recent polling across the Liverpool City Region shows that majority of residents would like to see greater investment in walking, cycling and public transport.
+Hostile road conditions are one of the main barriers for people wanting to cycle, so the schemes aim to alleviate this problem and encourage everyone to enjoy active travel. - Recent polling across the Liverpool City Region shows that the majority of residents would like to see greater investment in walking, cycling and public transport.
 One third of residents say they do not currently cycle but would like to.
-For both walking and cycling, residents have told us that infrastructure improvements - wider pavements, better crossings, quieter streets and protected cycle routes - are one of the main factors which would help them to walk, wheel or cycle more.
+For both walking and cycling, residents have told us that infrastructure improvements wider pavements, better crossings, quieter streets and protected cycle routes are one of the main factors which would help them to walk, wheel or cycle more. - The Liverpool City Region Local Cycling and Walking Infrastructure Plan (LCWIP) sets out an approach to developing a network of high-quality active travel routes across the region.
+To deliver this plan, and meet our broader policy objectives, we are continuing to develop proposals to expand the active travel network within our borough, to make walking and cycling safer, more accessible, and more enjoyable.